divmain/recollect/README.md

 In many situations, the `$eq` operator will provide little benefit.
 The query `{ name: "Bob" }` behaves identically to `{ name: { $eq: "Bob" } }`

 However, it will be very useful in certain circumstances.
 For example, what if you are searching for an object that has a regular expression as a property?
-If we were to query like so, `{ a: /er$/ }`, it wouldn't find an object whose `a` property equals `/er$/`, it would find an object whose property matches the pattern.
+If we were to query like so, `{ a: /er$/ }`, it wouldn't find an object whose `a` property equals `/er$/`.
+It would find an object whose property matches the pattern.

-`$eq` provides an alternative: `{ a: { eq: /er$/ } }`.
+`$eq` provides an alternative: `{ a: { $eq: /er$/ } }`.

-Similarly, what if you're searching for an object that has a sub-property named `$gte` with a particular value?
-Instead of `{ a: { $gte: 1 } }`, you could construct a query like so: `{ a: { $eq: { $gte: 1 } } }`.
+Similarly, consider a situation where you are searching for an object with sub-property `$gte`.
+If you were testing for equality, instead of `{ a: { $gte: 1 } }`, you could construct a query like so: `{ a: { $eq: { $gte: 1 } } }`.

-At present, there is no mechanism to search for an object that has a property matching one of the provided query operators.
+Note that, at present, there is no mechanism to search for an object that has a property name matching one of the provided query operators.

 -----